Maasin: History

-During the Spanish regime, Maasin evolved and became an organized municipality.
-It became a busy seaport which maintained trading with nearby islands of Cebu, Bohol, and Mindanao.
 A historical proof of this account is a document that depicts a record of "gobernacillos" in this municipality in 1880 through 1894.
-By virtue of the Maura Code passed by the Spanish Cortez, the first chosen local executive was changed from Gobernadorcillo to "Capitan Municipal".
+By virtue of the Maura Code passed by the Cortes Generales, the first chosen local executive was changed from Gobernadorcillo to "Capitan Municipal".
 The last gobernadorcillo was Alejo Alcantara who served from 1892 to 1894, followed by Capitanes Municipal Julio Raagas (1894-1896) and Flaviano Aguilar (1897-1898).

+In the 19th century, Maasin evolved and became an organized municipality.
+It became a busy seaport which maintained trading with nearby islands of Cebu, Bohol, and Mindanao. immigration from those regiond increased the population of the region and opened the land towards farming.

 The short-lived Philippine revolution against Spain brought about a change in the local government.
 During the early part of 1899, General Lukban came to Maasin to install the municipal government under the short-lived Philippine Republic.
 Even before the fall of the Spaniards to the Americans on August 13, 1898, there had already been established in Maasin a Court of First Instance; the office of "Promoter Fiscal" (equivalent to the Provincial Fiscal); and, the office of "Administrador de Hacienda" (equivalent to Provincial Treasurer).
 With the change of sovereign power, the positions were abolished but the Fiscal's which continued to serve cases from distant towns.
-However, due to the problems emanating from transportation availability for the Tacloban-Maasin span, and the intricate management of governmental affairs in Tacloban, several prominent leaders of the west coast of Leyte began proposing bills that entail the division of the island of Leyte into two distinct provinces.
+However, due to the problems emanating from transportation availability for the Tacloban-Maasin span, and the intricate management of governmental affairs in Tacloban, several prominent leaders on the west coast of Leyte began proposing bills that entail the division of the island of Leyte into two distinct provinces.

 In 1919, Representative Ciriaco K. Kangleon presented the first bill but lost in the Senate by one vote.

 In 1922, Tomas Oppus renewed the move with presentation of House Bill No. 254 which became Act No. 3117.
 Unfortunately, the Act did not take effect because it was not proclaimed by the Governor-General.

-The arrival of the Americans at the beginning of the 20th century and the suppression of all resistance to the American rule stopped all dreams of Philippine independence.
+The arrival of the Americans at the beginning of the 20th century and the suppression of all resistance to the American rule stopped all hopes of Philippine independence.
 However, the epoch-making announcement of President McKinley that the Philippines was not theirs to exploit but to train in the art of self-government and independence brought about new hope for the Filipinos.
 True to their word, the Americans instituted in this country their democratic institutions.
 Maasin was one of the beneficiaries of this enlightened American policy.
-Schools were established; businesses began to rise and prosper; and, Maasin became the most progressive town in south-western Leyte (and still is).
-Maasin was enjoying the blessings of democracy up until the eruption of World War II.
+Schools were established; businesses began to rise and prosper; and Maasin became one of the most progressive towns in Leyte.
+Maasin was enjoying the blessings of democracy up until World War II.